Chart Color Schemes

 AreaSearch assessment of residential development activity positions Bayswater - Embleton - Bedford among the top 25% of areas assessed nationwide

-Bayswater - Embleton - Bedford recorded approximately 120 residential property approvals per year over the past five financial years, totalling 602 homes.
-As of FY-26, 51 approvals have been recorded.
+Bayswater - Embleton - Bedford has recorded approximately 120 residential property approvals per year over the past five financial years, totalling 602 homes.
+As of FY-26, 60 approvals have been recorded.
 On average, 3.4 people moved to the area annually for each dwelling built between FY-21 and FY-25.
-Demand significantly outpaces supply, potentially influencing property prices and competition among buyers.
+Demand significantly outpaces supply, which can put upward pressure on prices and increase buyer competition.

-However, development activity has decreased recently.
-The area consists of 92.0% standalone homes and 8.0% townhouses or apartments, maintaining its suburban character focused on family homes.
+However, development activity has moderated recently.
+The majority of new building activity consists of standalone homes (92.0%), maintaining the area's suburban character focused on family homes.
 With around 282 people per approval, Bayswater - Embleton - Bedford reflects a transitioning market.
-By 2041, the population is expected to grow by 3,050 residents.
-Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth.
+By 2041, it is projected to grow by 3,050 residents based on current development patterns and AreaSearch estimates.
+If these trends continue, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating further population growth.

 Frequently Asked Questions - Development